 In April 2013, the Departments for Education, Health and Culture, Media and Sport announced joint new funding of £150 million to support the delivery of PE and school sport.
-Funding will be allocated to all state-maintained secondary, primary, middle and special schools (including non-maintained special schools), academies and pupil referral units with primary aged pupils from 1 September 2013 to 31 August 2014 and from 1 September 2014 to 31 August 2015.
-A typical primary school with 250 pupils will receive around £9,250 each year.
-Funding is calculated by reference to the number of primary school pupils (between the ages of 5 and 11), as recorded in the annual schools census in January 2013.
+Funding will be allocated to all state-maintained secondary, primary, middle and special schools (including non-maintained special schools), academies and pupil referral units with primary aged pupils.
+Funding is calculated by reference to the number of primary school pupils (between the ages of 5 and 11) as recorded in the annual schools census.

 This funding is ring-fenced and therefore can only be spent on provision of PE and sports in school.

 Possible uses might include –